marick/lens2/mostly_words/tutorial.md

 I got my first job as a programmer in 1975 (at the age of 16).
 I've seen a *lot* of programmers making judgments about technology new to them.
 When they reach for generalizations about "all programmers" or "all programs", they tend do poorly.
-For example, from about 1983 (as a Common Lisp implementor) to the early '90s, I heard an endless number of people say that garbage collection was impractical for "serious work".
-Machines (except for expensive custom hardware) just weren't fast enough.
-Then Java came out, and the conventional wisdom completely dropped the issue.
-(Garbage collection was now assumed: the question was how to use it best, except for the vast majority of programmers who never thought about it at all.)
+For example, from about 1983 (when I was a Common Lisp implementor) to the early '90s, I heard an endless number of people say that garbage collection was impractical for "serious work".
+Machines (except for expensive custom hardware) just weren't fast enough, and would never be fast enough.
+Then Java came out, and the conventional wisdom completely dropped the issue, even for the slow machines of the day.
+Garbage collection was now *assumed*: the question was how to use it best, except that most programmers never thought about it at all.
+They might as well have been programming in C.)

 And don't get me started about the debate (around 1981) of whether C could ever replace assembly language for serious coding.

-In any case: I've noticed how often programmer decisions about technology are based on personal preference, typically informed by what that programmer is used to, *which is presented as something objective*.
-So I've decided not to pretend that my audience is objective in any strict sense.
-So:
+In any case: I've noticed how often programmer decisions about technology are based on personal preference, typically informed by what that programmer is used to, but --- and let me emphasize this --- **is presented as something objective**.
+In the words of the last lines of Ernest Hemingway's *The Sun Also Rises*: "wouldn't it be pretty to think so?"

+I don't think so, so I won't pitch lenses to you as if you were a dispassionate programmer-effort-maximizer:

-1. If you are the exception, someone who weighs things objectively: welcome!
+1. If you are the exception, someone who weighs things objectively --- and I believe you might exist, you're just exceptional: welcome!
    The series will, I hope, give you enough information to rationally judge.
 But I'm not going to structure my argument around your criteria.

 2. If you accept that you are prone to subjective judgments: welcome!
-   I hope to show you why my subjective judgment about lenses just might be yours, and that you might find lenses pleasant.
+   I hope to show you why my subjective judgment about lenses just might mesh with yours, and that you might find lenses pleasant.